chantalwuer/chantalwuer/README.md

 ### About me 👩🏻‍💻

-Aspiring data scientist with interest in sustainability. 🌱 I moved from Germany to The Netherlands to study Earth Sciences - Global Environmental Change and Policy at the VU Amsterdam.
-After that, I participated in a Data Science Coding Bootcamp at Le Wagon Amsterdam.
-Now I am looking for the next step in my career to use my skills to make a positive impact.
+Researcher on International Climate Policy at PBL - Netherlands Environmental Assessment Agency. 🌱 I moved from Germany to The Netherlands to study Earth Sciences - Global Environmental Change and Policy at the VU Amsterdam.
+After that, I participated in a Data Science Coding Bootcamp at Le Wagon Amsterdam and learned all about data analysis and machine learning with Python.
+Now at PBL I am working with Integrated Assessment Model output to create meaningful insights for climate policy-makers.

-- 🔭 I’m currently working on an earthquake modeling project
+- 🔭 I’m currently working on international climate policy research
-- 🌱 I’m currently learning more about Python, SQL, Machine Learning, Spatial Analysis
+- 🌱 I’m currently learning more about Python, Machine Learning, Spatial Analysis
-- 🤔 I’m looking for an opportunity that will let me combine data analytics with sustainability
 - 💬 Always happy to connect with like-minded people and chat about sustainability and earth science related data